niektb/sluisbrinkie-eurorack-published/Sluisbrinkie Oppitz Mini/README.md

 # Sluisbrinkie Oppitz Mini

-The Oppitz Mini (named after a German Scientist) is the smaller brother of the (unreleased) Oppitz module.
+The Oppitz Mini (named after a German Scientist) is the smaller brother of the Oppitz module.
 It is a 4HP, 3-channel Mixer and Output Module.
 It takes 3 mono audio signals and drives a line out and headphone out.
 The schematic can be found in this directory.

 <img src="https://github.com/niektb/sluisbrinkie-eurorack-published/assets/1948785/0ae7f959-a116-4753-a9f2-b7bbb504c784" width="40%"> <img src ="https://github.com/niektb/sluisbrinkie-eurorack-published/assets/1948785/15d838c1-db8d-4cec-909f-65ee5ba47583" width="40%">
 <img src="https://github.com/niektb/sluisbrinkie-eurorack-published/assets/1948785/951338bb-2c49-4ddc-b244-3fed62a0e1f8" width="40%">